jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/snYBLDw_sRs?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD maiden on GNB 4S 520mAh battery"></iframe>
 </div>

 This genuinely made me wonder about how it would fly on 3S or even a 2S battery.
-However, there is no doubt that if you need performance and fly on 4S, the Skip3 HD will deliver.
+However, there is **no doubt that if you need performance and fly on 4S, the Skip3 HD will deliver**.

-Granted I was not pushing too hard this flight but I still got over 6 minutes of flight time which is good and talks to me about efficiency.
+Granted I was not pushing too hard this flight but I still got over **6 minutes of flight time** which is good and talks to me about efficiency.
 This could be extended further if you fly on an even bigger battery.
 I flew on a GNB 4S 520mAh battery but I can easily see how the quad can handle a 650mAh battery without sacrificing too much performance for the extra weight.
 Let me know if you tested that and it worked for you.

 If you get the Skip3 HD, clearly you care about the HD footage.
 This may mean that sometime you may want to zip around racer style (which this quad can do perfectly), and maybe sometimes you wanna go smoother and slower around objects, cinewhoop style.
 The Skip3 HD can do both of those things nicely.